A short presentation to Visuality / Gestalt.

-In the 60's artists began challenging the idea of Art as an artifact objectified and so Performance was born, often off-stage, in the public space.
+In the 60's artists began challenging the idea of Art as an Artifact objectified and so Performance was born, often off-stage, in the public space.
 Like Butoh (Japan, 1960).
 Then, the performer added the audience to the performance.
 Example: Marina Abramović, 2010, The Artist is Present.
-Finally they remove themselves as The Objectified and replaced the object to be looked at with the audience themselves, thereby minimizing both the aesthetic practice and the Visuality of the piece.
+Finally they remove themselves as The Objectified and replaced the object to be looked at with the audience themselves, thereby minimizing both the preconceived aesthetic practice and the planned Visuality of the piece.
 Example Marina Abramović, 2017, The Cleaner, Stockholm, MoMa.
 This was a mass meditation, ceremonial experience, where the audience was The empathical Cleaner, both for oneself and for others visiting the space.

 aka Production design, Art direction

 The idea that everything together creates a narrative motif grounded in the context and subject matter.
 Everything working together shows more of the story than the separate pieces by themselves.
 Characters, costumes, makeup, hair, voices, sets, decor, acting, action, animation, interaction, lighting, editing, colours, graphic design, rendering, photography, edge quality etc. Every design element and principle in the show represents something in the dramatic question at hand – be it literally in the design itself or as a visual allegory, metaphor or even as indirect subtext like a color cue lighting mood.

 E.T.'s glowing finger, touching and healing Elliot's emotional wound: empathy.

 Mozart's crazy wig, bright colours and hysterical laugh ridiculing Salieri's strict grooming and faith in Amadeus.